A1-0123/class-activities/3 - OOP/week2/day4/decorators.md

-Certainly!
-Let's simplify the explanation of decorators in TypeScript.

 Decorators are a feature in TypeScript that allow you to add extra functionality or modify the behavior of classes, methods, properties, or parameters at design time.
 They are declared using the `@decorator` syntax.